codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part4/08.png?raw=true)
       ![Alt text](/Images/Part4/08b.png?raw=true)
       ![Alt text](/Images/Part4/08c.png?raw=true)
-7. In VSTS, for the ToDoListAngular QA branch change the web.config file to the ToDoListDataAPI URLs for the correct enviroinment.
+7. In VSTS, for the ToDoListAngular QA branch change the web.config file to the ToDoListDataAPI URLs for the correct environment.
 Click on the Code tab.
 Click into the ToDoListAngular folder, then click on the web.config file.
 Click Edit on the top right of the file.
 Change the connection string to the toDoListAPIURL to the correct environment URL.
 Change to the Dev branch by clicking where the left arrow is pointed.
 Change the Dev connection string.
       ![Alt text](/Images/Part4/05.png?raw=true)
 8. Switch projects to the ToDoListDataAPI project by clicking on the top left:
       ![Alt text](/Images/Part4/06.png?raw=true)